shunw/shunw.github.io/bass.md

 | 9 | The Dorian Mode Continued | 13:02 |
 | 10 | Creating Bass Lines Using the Dorian Mode | 13:23 |

+### __Lesson 1 - The 12 major scales explained__

+- **PURPOSE**: introduce other major scales; what is ACCIDENTALS.

+- **TAKEAWAY**:

+    - bass guitar is the instruments tuned symmetrically

+        - the interval or distance between the pitches of our open strings is always the same.

+        - How can we make use of it?

+            - record the shape of C major scale and start from other root notes.

+    - there are 12 semi-tones intervals contains within one octave.

+        - A, A#/Bb, B, C, C#/Db, C, D#/Eb, E, F, F#/Gb, G, G#/Ab

+        - We can take any of these 12 notes and use them as root note to begin a major scale from

+        - strive to achieve the same level of the confidence with any of the other major scales in terms of knowing the notes that used to construct them

+    - When you pick a major scale please make sure to choose the root note from the E string/ A string that way you have the space availbe to complete the scale up and down

+    - It's the order of notes, and more importantly, the intervals between notes of individual notes that dictates the sound or character of any scale.

+    - unnatural notes #/b are known as ACCIDENTALS

+- **PRACTICE**:

+    - list 12 semi-tones contained in an octave.

+    - use those notes as root notes to begin ohter major scales from.

+    - say the note names out aloud when you play the major scale.

+    - use both major scale shapes during the exercises.

 ### __Lesson 2 - Play in Key__

 - **PURPOSE**: introduce a concept that will simplify the way you think of in major scale notes and lay the building blocks for you to move on and better understand the musical notion in the future.